chrisnurse/appwrite-tools/README.md

 ## Next Ideas

+- At the moment we're working on building the collections and next we have to create the relationships between collections.

 - Once we have the schema generated and uploaded into Appwrite, we should be able to automatically load the sample data.